I WANT TO PLACE AN ORDER! HOW DOES THIS WORK?

 WHAT'S YOUR TURNAROUND TIME?

-Current turnaround time is about 5 weeks from the date your invoice is paid after evaluation.
-As Indigo Proof is a one-woman operation, with Rain doing all repair work and running all other aspects of the business, the only real guarantee is that turnaround time will vary with the workload.
+Typically turnaround time is in the neighborhood of 5+ weeks.
+As Indigo Proof is a one-woman operation, with me, Rain, doing all repair work and running all other aspects of the business, the only real guarantee is that turnaround time will vary with the workload and season.
 You will be notified after placing your order and receiving your packing slip what the current turnaround time is.
 All estimates are subject to the realities of me being a human sewing on old machines, and I try to let people know if something has slowed down the queue, but feel free to reach out if you need an update.

 I LIVE IN PORTLAND!
 CAN I VISIT AND DROP OFF MY JEANS?